 Avoid the “Seconds” frequency.

-In my opinion, the “seconds” frequency is a “red flag.”
+I think the “seconds” frequency is a “red flag.”
 If I have to define a Flow that needs to be that frequent, I should think further about what I’m doing.
-First, if it’s that frequent, I’ll probably run towards issues with the number of system requests or even your quota.
+First, if it’s that frequent, I’ll probably run into issues with the number of system requests or your quota.
 Second I should investigate if I have an automated Flow that does the same action.
-Last I should think about if there’s another system that can do this more efficiently.
+Lastly, we should consider if another system can do this more efficiently.
 Although Power Automate is extremely powerful, it should not be used for tasks that frequently.
 Sooner or later, you’ll run into issues, so be especially mindful when using the “seconds” frequency.